jchacks/python_template_program/README.md

 # Default Python Project

 If you know what you are doing delete this README and replace with your project else read on.
 If you are building an application using a `src` folder then this is suitable for you.
-Otherwise there is a separate structure for building modules. (setup.py etc...) and you need a slightly different setup.
+Otherwise there is a separate structure for building packages. (setup.py etc...) and you need a slightly different setup.

+Inspiration is taken from the [Hitchhiker's Guide to Python - Structuring Your Project](https://docs.python-guide.org/writing/structure/).

 ## Getting started